Llorx/iso-bench/README.md

 ```typescript
 bench.add<T>(name:string, test:(setupReturn:T)=>void, setup:()=>T):this;
 ```
-Adds new test.
+Adds new test with an isolated setup callback.
 - `name`: The name of this test.
 - `test`: The test function to run.
 - `setup`: The setup function to run before the test.
 If you are very concerned about the pollution between tests when preparing data that only one test needs, you can use the `setup` callback to return the data that will be provided to the `test` callback as the first argument.
 The other tests will not run this `setup` callback in their isolated processes.

 Example:
 ```typescript
 bench.add("object.result", (obj) => {
   // Test callback receiving the obj from the setup callback